 7. If clemency is granted, the individual will be readmitted to the University and to the school, program, or successor unit from which he or she was expelled (assuming he or she is academically qualified for reenrollment).
 If the individual wants to attend a different academic unit within the University, he or she will be subject to the same requirements and approval processes as any current student.
 He or she will remain on Disciplinary Probation, noted on the transcript, until the degree is completed, at which time it will be removed as will the notation regarding the original expulsion.
 The individual must meet whatever graduation requirements are in place at the time of readmission.
 The President may impose additional conditions on the individual’s readmission.

 8. A record of the expulsion will remain in the student’s disciplinary records maintained by the Office of Student Conduct, and is not subject to expunction.

 A. Each university shall recruit and train individuals to serve as Advisers, University Hearing Board members, and Campus Appeals Committee members.
 The Office of Student Conduct shall assist each university in providing training for each volunteer and will post the names of those working in the conduct process on the student conduct website.

 1. When a hearing is called, hearing board members are selected from a pool of community members recruited, selected, and trained by the Office of Student Conduct or Chancellor’s Designee.
 Should a selected board member be unable to serve on the hearing, the Director of Student Conduct or Chancellor’s Designee shall select a replacement from the Hearing Board membership.

-C. Campus Appeals Committees
+C. Campus Appeals Committees (not including RBHS)

 1. Appeals shall be referred to a Campus Appeals Committee on the responding student’s campus.